 How to Get to Holbox

 Getting to Isla Holbox is pretty easy.
-You just need to drive to the town of Chiquila and then take a short ferry ride over the Holbox Island.
+You just need to drive to the town of Chiquila and then take a short ferry ride over to Holbox Island.

 Holbox Island has so much to offer, see and do, so make sure to get out and enjoy it!
 Here are some final tips for visiting Isla Holbox.